 A breach of contract might benefit the non-breaching party, which has rights under the law.
 If the innocent party can prove a breach of contract, the breaching party will have to pay compensatory damages.
 These damages compensate an innocent party for their losses due to the breach.

-Occasionally, the party who doesn’t breach the contract may benefit from another party’s breach if the first party could not fulfill the obligations of the contract.
-For example, let’s say that company A and company B enter into an agreement where company A promises to pay company B $5,000 for 1,000 shoes to be delivered on a certain date.
+Occasionally, the party that doesn’t breach the contract may benefit from another party’s breach if the first party could not fulfill the obligations of the contract.
+For example, suppose that company A and company B enter into an agreement where company A promises to pay company B $5,000 for 1,000 shoes to be delivered on a certain date.
 However, company A has a terrible month and cannot afford to pay for the shoes anymore.
 Then, company B doesn’t deliver the shoes.
-Company A benefits from company B’s breach of contract in this instance.
+Company A benefits from Company B’s breach of contract (in this instance).

-No other term captures a breach of contract’s meaning exactly.
+No other term exactly captures the meaning of a breach of contract.
 Sometimes a breach of contract is referred to as a “breach of a promise” or a “breach of trust.”
 However, promises are not always legally binding or legally enforceable.
-A breach of contract’s definition is unique: it’s a breach of a legally enforceable promise.
+A breach of contract’s definition is unique: it’s when a legally enforceable promise is broken.

 Examples best explain what is a breach of contract.
 Here is one example:

-Let’s say you are a writer.
-You and a magazine sign a contract where you agree to write three stories for the magazine by the end of the year.
-In exchange, the magazine agrees to pay you $1,000.
-If you do not write the articles by the end of the year, you’ll breach the contract.
-If you write the articles, but the magazine does not pay, the magazine breaches the contract.
+Suppose someone operates as an independent contractor, and they’re a writer.
+They sign a contract, agreeing to write three stories for the magazine by the end of the year.
+In exchange, the magazine agrees to pay the writer $1,000.
+If the writer doesn’t draft and submit the articles by the end of the year, they’ll breach the contract.
+Meanwhile, if the writer provides the pieces but the magazine doesn’t pay them, then the magazine would be in breach of contract.

 Recommended articles

-Understanding all of the terms of a contract is important so that you don’t breach the contract and know your rights if the other party does breach it.
+Understanding all of the terms of a contract is important so that business owners don’t breach the contract and know their rights if the other party does breach it.
 However, writing a contract can be difficult.
-Luckily, we can help.
-We offer a Freelance Contract template for freelancers to craft their service contracts.
-Plus, we help explain different contract generator tools available to generate contracts for your small business.
+Luckily, ZenBusiness can help.
+They offer a Freelance Contract template for freelancers to craft their service contracts.
+Plus, they help explain different contract generation tools available to small businesses.